kawixos/Calculator-App/README.md

-# Calculator-App
-Calculator Practical for Computer 10/25/2023
+Hello, this is my Calculator App practical for ICT/computer class.
+Thanks for taking time to read this! :D -Khalisha